MailTape/MailTape-v1/_posts/2017-10-01-Julie-Kjaer.md

 # MailTape's selection

 ## Julie Kjær — 3/1
-_Sanjay_: **"**An oldie but a good from 2009 with Julie Kjær performing alongside Kasper Bjerg, Thomas Sejthen and Søren Mehlsen as the Julie Kjær Quartet.
+_Sanjay_: **"**An oldie but a goodie from 2009 with Julie Kjær performing alongside Kasper Bjerg, Thomas Sejthen and Søren Mehlsen as the Julie Kjær Quartet.
 Less bold and provocative than the brilliant [Dobbeltgænger](https://cleanfeed-records.com/product/dobbeltgaeenger/) release last year, this ranges from loosely expressive to the melodically safe.
 Perfect for a Sunday morning.**"**

 ## Trish Clowes - Chorale
 _Sanjay_: **"**I saw [Isnaj Dui (Katie English)](http://www.katie-english.net/) perform at Servant Jazz Quarters in London a few years ago and immediately reconciled this track with an episode like this.
 She delivered a brilliant performance of overlapping electronic loops from her flute, bass flute and a small homemade stringed instrument as she fired pulses of breath through the microphone to support her atmospheric vibrations.**"**